-- 1. On recommendation of the principal and the superintendent and with the written consent of the parent or guardian, any student who the School Board determines, in accordance with regulations of the Board of Education, cannot benefit from education at school; or - 2.
+- On recommendation of the principal and the division superintendent and with the written consent of the parent or guardian, any student who the school board determines, in accordance with regulations of the Board of Education, cannot benefit from education at school; or - 2.
 On recommendation of the juvenile and domestic relations district court of the city or county in which the student resides, any student who, in the judgment of the court, cannot benefit from education at school.

-Any request for exemption from attendance shall be presented annually in writing to the superintendent or superintendent's designee.
+Any request for exemption from attendance shall be presented annually in writing to the superintendent or his/her designee.